-• Why are HIV/AIDS & Viral Hepatitis programs important to promoting and protecting the health of Iowans?
+Why are HIV/AIDS & Viral Hepatitis programs important to promoting and protecting the health of Iowans?

-- There were 122 HIV diagnoses in 2013, an increase of 5 (4%) from 2012.
-On average, there are 116 persons diagnosed in Iowa each year, but HIV diagnoses have been increasing at a rate of about three persons per year since 2000. - The estimated number of Iowans living with HIV/AIDS has grown to over 2,750 people, including over 500 who are infected and do not know it. - The number of Iowans living with hepatitis C is estimated to be over 53,000.
+- There were 99 HIV diagnoses in 2014, a 19% decrease from the 122 diagnoses in 2013.
+It's too soon to say whether this was a change in trend - during the previous 5 years, the state averaged 119 diagnoses per year. - The estimated number of Iowans living with HIV/AIDS has grown to over 2,600 people, including over 500 who are infected and do not know it. - The number of lowans living with hepatitis C is estimated to be over 53,000.
 Over 80% of these people are not aware of their infections. - Early detection of both diseases can greatly increase the life expectancy of someone who is infected. - Medications are available to treat HIV and hepatitis C. The AIDS Drug Assistance Program provides life-saving medications and helps with insurance premiums and co-pays for over 400 lowans. - Early treatment of HIV infection means an individual is less likely to transmit the infection to partners.
 It also decreases the number of hospital visits, costs less, and increases the quality of life.

-- Provide information, training, and funding to local public health agencies and community-based organizations for prevention programs. - Offer counseling, testing, and referral services, including services for the partners of people living with HIV. - Provide medication, case management, and supportive services. - The AIDS Drug Assistance program provides life-saving medication and assistance with health insurance costs for HIV infected Iowans with incomes up to 400% of Federal Poverty Level.

-Study and investigate ways to decrease transmission among disproportionately affected people, such as African Americans, Latinos, men who have sex with men, and injection drug users.
+- Provide information, training, and funding to local public health agencies and community-based organizations for prevention programs. - Offer counseling, testing, and referral services, including services for the partners of people living with HIV. - Provide medication, case management, and supportive services. - The AIDS Drug Assistance program provides life-saving medication and assistance with health insurance costs for HIV infected lowans with incomes up to 400% of Federal Poverty - Study and investigate ways to decrease transmission among disproportionately affected people, such as African Americans, Latinos, men who have sex with men, and injection drug users.

-• Number of Iowans diagnosed with HIV.

-• Number of Iowans diagnosed and living with HIV/AIDS.
+- Number of Iowans diagnosed with HIV. - Number of Iowans diagnosed and living with HIV/AIDS.